redtexts/texts/ruhle_1920_moscow_and_ourselves.md

 proletariat has made the Russian revolution.
 It has arrived later at the revolution.
 It has to struggle harder.
 Because of that it will arrive earlier and more surely at communism.

+[^fn-1]: An allusion to the strict form of state mobilisation of society in Germany during the First World War, presided over by General Erich von Ludendorff.
+It was often known as "War Socialism." -- MIA